Vince1171/OnePlus3-T-Halium-Prebuild/README.md

 ### For Ubuntu Touch

+before the installation, you'll need to format your userdata and your cache partition to ext4.
+Be careful, it'll erase all your personal files (like pictures, etc...)

 just use the prebuild image just as  a normal compiled image. install it with the JBB's halium-install script [here](https://github.com/JBBgameich/halium-install) and get the ubports edge rootfs from [here](https://ci.ubports.com/job/xenial-rootfs-armhf/lastSuccessfulBuild/artifact/out/ubports-touch.rootfs-xenial-armhf.tar.gz)